-Hello, I am Sally Davies and I run Chiltern Therapy which has private counselling rooms both in Little Chalfont and Aylesbury.
+Hello, I am Sally Davies and I run Chiltern Therapy which has private counselling rooms both in Amersham and Aylesbury.

 Suffering from emotional or psychological difficulties can feel overwhelming and is often debilitating.
 Life can be complicated and cruel and can feel hopeless, confusing and beyond control.
 There are times when life can just become too much and the smallest things can get to you.